score-spec/docs/content/en/docs/tutorials/github.md

     A tutorial on how to set up Score with GitHub Actions.
 ---

-You can use `score-humanitec` in your GitHub Action workflows, for example, when you make a code change and you want the Humanitec Platform Orchestator to deploy your code to a new environment.
+You can use `score-humanitec` in your GitHub Action workflows, for example, when you make a code change, and you want the Humanitec Platform Orchestrator to deploy your code to a new environment.

 The following is a guide to setting up the Score implementation CLI in your GitHub Action workflows.

 For the Score GitHub Action, see [Setup Score](https://github.com/score-spec/setup-score)

 ## Usage